funkill/mdbook-i18n/README.md

 from config).
 2. Books don't share assets.
 Because native render of mdbook can build only one build, every build generate full tree of assets.
-3. Books don't has links to diferent l10m.
+3. Books don't has links to different l10n.
 Because used native render without custom templates.
 4. Maybe everything else what i forget.

 ## License